timbeaudet/knowledge_base/notes/basics_of_mysql.md

 Common usage of MySQL seems to have commands in SCREAMING CAPS, although it is case-insensitive.
 It would seem string compares are typically case-insensitive as well.
 Each command also ends with a `;`.
 When this detail is forgotten the prompt will let you know.
 Instead of displaying `mysql>` it will display `    ->`

+### SHOW DATABASES;
+This will show you what databases there are to find.
+You can then use the following command to select a database.

+### USE database_name;

 ### SHOW TABLES;
 This will output each of the tables contained in the database.